aileot/nvim-thyme/docs/reference.md

 respects your [&runtimepath][&runtimepath].

 The evaluation includes the current buffer lines within the given [range][].
+Specify the range as `0` not to include any of current buffer lines;
+specify `%` to include the whole buffer lines.
 You can change the default range of this command by the option [command.Fnl.default-range][].